 - correlate

 - anova

+- normaltest

 - regress

+- ivregress

 - logit / probit

 - mlogit

 - regress-panel

+- predict commands for retrieving prediction and residual values etc.

 More functionality will be added consecutively, based on feedback from statistical users.
-In principle, all functionality available in STATA may also be implemented in microdata.no.
+In principle, all functionality available in Stata may also be implemented in microdata.no.